agjacome/fp-scala-dlm-workshop/04_transformations/slides.md

   iterate(Cons(100, Nil), 43)
   iterate(Nil, 143)
   143
+143
 ```

-* No nested stack frames are created, the previous one gets replaced each time
+* No nested stack frames are created, the existing one gets replaced each time

 * No StackOverflowError happens anymore even if we are using recursion

-* Tail call optimization execures a recursive function as an _iterative
+* Tail call optimization executes a recursive function as an _iterative
   process_

 ---